anisotropi4/wren/NaPTAN-Rail/README.md

 This contains scripts that creates a dynamic geographic visualisation of NaPTAN data with a simple interface that allows the characteristics of points-of-interest to be displayed

-This an attempt to apply the OSEMN model as described here http://www.dataists.com/tag/osemn and on the work of Jeroen Janssens in 'Data Science at the Command Line' https://github.com/jeroenjanssens/data-science-at-the-command-line
+This an attempt to apply the OSEMN model as described [here](http://www.dataists.com/tag/osemn) and on the work of Jeroen Janssens in 'Data Science at the Command Line' [here](https://github.com/jeroenjanssens/data-science-at-the-command-line)

-The National Public Transport Access Nodes (NaPTAN) data is licensed under the Open Government License v3.0 http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/
+The National Public Transport Access Nodes (NaPTAN) data is licensed under the Open Government License v3.0 [here](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)

 ## Obtain

-Download the NaPTAN data from the
+Download the NaPTAN data from the [here](http://naptan.app.dft.gov.uk/Datarequest/naptan.ashx)

 ## Scrub and explore